qkmaxware/BlazorBoy/Readme.md

 The main renderer for the emulated hardware.
 A Blazor app which runs the emulated console and displays the graphics as well as handles user input.
 Runs entirely in the browser thanks to WebAssembly.

 ### Gameboy.Player.Cli
 An example renderer that prints the images to the terminal's console.
-Doesn't support any input.
+Does technically have input, but I wouldn't recommend playing anything in this (rendering is too slow and input is inconsistent).

 ### Gameboy.Player.Godot
 A simple Godot 4 project running the emulated hardware.